 - Allows me to send email invites

 The above list might not work for someone that also needs to have meeting requests feed into a customer relationship manager (CRM) like Salesforce.com.
-Still others might want a service that helps to organize meetings.
-Below are two services I’ve been using that solve my issues.
+Still, others might want a service that helps to organize meetings.
+Below are two services I’ve been using that solves my issues.
 They either provide a free plan or a timed trial so you can try it out first.

 This is a powerful service that offers 5 plan levels from the free version to the enterprise version.
 Each plan comes with a 14-day trial and you don’t need a credit card.
 With the latest release, you can see live demos of how the service works from a requester’s perspective including the mobile version, which uses HTML5.

 There were several features I appreciated with this service.
 First, it gave me a designated URL I could send to people so they could see my “Meet Me” page.
 This makes it easy to add a graphic that links to your page in your email signature.
 I also liked that it did not show my entire schedule to people.
 People could see which times were available when they clicked a date.
 While I liked this feature, others may prefer the opposite and wish to view multiple days.

 Another feature I found particularly useful was how I could control inbound bookings requests.
 This meant I did not have too many meetings on the same day.
 This also works in reverse in case people want to open up one or two days exclusively for meetings.
 With ScheduleOnce, I could build in some buffer options